macrametv/www.macrame.tv/_posts/2023-05-16-juano-fortin-•-art-director.md

     **No wonder why if he hadn't been a graphic designer and illustrator he would have been a neurosurgeon.** A career he started to study and would have loved to finish.

-    **  But the first assignments were on the city morgue and that was it for him.** He loved the human body, its nature, and the mechanics of it too.
-He would have loved having the power to repair that, but the grey decadence of the morgue was too much for his colorful soul.

-    **So something told him that drawing was the right path.**

-    And he followed that path.

-    Mindfully.

-    As he always does.

     `{{space}}`